craftvscruft/mender.ai/blog/2023-11-07-openai-devday.md

   - limitations
 ---

-Yesterday, OpenAI held their first DevDay with some of their biggest releases since GPT-4 in March. [full announcements](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) and [keynote livestream](https://www.youtube.com/watch?v=U9mJuUkhUzk).
+Yesterday, OpenAI held their first DevDay with some of their biggest releases since GPT-4 in March!
+Full details are in the the [official announcement](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) and [keynote stream](https://www.youtube.com/watch?v=U9mJuUkhUzk).
 In this post we'll give first thoughts on the implications for software development and maintenance.

 # GPT-4 Turbo

 Some of the biggest limitations of GPT-4 were that it was slow, expensive, couldn't fit enough data in the context window, and had a knowledge cut off of January 2022.
 All of those have been significantly addressed.
 Short of eliminating halucinations (which may be intractable), we couldn't have asked for much more in this release.

-While this is not "GPT-5", whatever that may look like, this execution on so many key frustrations at once is a huge move.
+While this is not "GPT-5", whatever that may look like, it was a huge move to execute on so many key frustrations at once.
 As the [Mechanized Mending Manifesto](https://mender.ai/docs/intro) hints, we have much to learn about taking advantage of Large Language Models as components in a system before our main limitation becomes the sophistication of the model itself.

 ## Lightning round